 - 9H Hardness: The hardness of ceramic coatings plays a vital role in determining scratch resistance and longevity.
 The 9H is based on the grading pencil hardness scale (ranging from 0 to 9 – with 0 being the softest an 9 being the hardest).
 AvalonKing’s Armor Shield IX ceramic coating formula measures at 9H on this hardness scale; which is the highest possible rating.

-- Long Lasting: The term long lasting is definitely ‘relative’.
-As we mentioned above, the longevity of a ceramic coating generally breaks down to the prep work, installation, quality of the product, and the condition of the paint.
-Those using the term long lasting generally mean it will remain on the clear coat for more than 2 years.
+- Long Lasting: As we mentioned above, the longevity of a ceramic coating generally breaks down to the prep work, installation, quality of the product, and the condition of the paint.
+The term “long lasting” means it will provide protection for more than 2 years.

 One of the best attributes of a ceramic coating is that it really enhances the gloss of the paint.
 This is because the layer of protection is hardened glass.
 This reflects the sun or lights and helps the paint and clear coat to produce a shiny, crystal, and 3D deep appearance.
-So, what do those terms mean – here ya go:
+So, what do those terms mean?

-- 3D Deep: Many people refer to the depth perception in terms of ‘dimension’ or “D”.
+- 3D Deep: Many people refer to the depth perception in terms of “dimension.”
 If you’ve seen a 3D movie, you know that the picture looks like you can jump into it – or items appear to jump at you.
 This is the effect that some ceramic coatings have on your paint – making it appear deep and rich.